 Here are the 2017 review dates for all Haas scholarship applications.

-The Berkeley MBA Grant for $20,000 to $60,000 is awarded to students based primarily on significant financial need.
+The Berkeley MBA Grant for up to $70,000 is awarded to students based primarily on significant financial need.

 The Dean's Fellowships of $120,000 are awarded based on the applicants who embody the defining principles.